jotiprakashzagade/data-structures-algorithms-c-cpp/README.md

 # data-structures-algorithms-c-cpp
-My personal roadmap and code repository for mastering Data Structures &amp; Algorithms using C/C++.
+# Data Structures & Algorithms in C/C++

+Welcome to my DSA repository!
+This repository tracks my journey of mastering Data Structures and Algorithms using C and C++.
+It contains topic-wise implementations, practice problems, and optimization notes.